vitiral/trfl/README.md

 GCRef allows for changes to a reference by the GC, which is necessary because the GC will move all data exactly once before collecting it.
-However, we need a way to specifiy arbitrary changes to data (i.e. change to file contents), which is what `VersionedRef` is used for.
+However, we need a way to specify arbitrary changes to data (i.e. change to file contents), which is what `VersionedRef` is used for.

+### Versioned Data

-The VersionedRef is simply an array of `versions`, along with a bitmap specifying the "last" version (recall, we can only set bits!).
-When the `len` of versions has been exhauseted, the "newest" version will be at `next`, which will have doulbe the current len.
+The VersionedRef is simply an array of `versions`, along with an array of the current (and possibly future) versions.
+Recall, we can only set bits, never clear them!
+We have to reserve space for future changes ahead of time.
+When the `len` of versions has been exhausted, the "newest" version will be at `next`, which will have double the current len.
 This means that the time to find a version is the same as performing a binary search (`O(log v)` where v is the number of versions).

 ```
 struct VersionedRef[A] {
   next: GCRef[VersionedRef], \ if set, then use instead of these versions
-  len: U1, \ the number of possible versions
+  len: U2, \ the number of possible versions
-  versionBitMap: Arr[U1, len/8], \ The last `1` is the "current" version
   versions: Arr[GCRef[A], len], \ references to relevant data/nodes
 }